30 Dec Yin Yoga – Q&A With Duncan Peak

 Yes!
 You will feel fantastic, relaxed, balanced and fluid.
 Mentally very calm, too.

-Why is it so hard to find stillness is Yin?
+Why is it so hard to find stillness in Yin?
 Is there a way to ease into it?

 What is your tip of not falling asleep during a pose?

-Just how up to class, have no pressure to do anything right or deep.
-And use propr to make poses easy and reclaim your ability to let go.
+Just show up to class, and have no pressure to do anything right or deep.
+Use propr to make poses easy and reclaim your ability to let go.